from £3 a month (based on income)

 Solidarity, not charity.
 Collective action, not handouts.

-Food & Solidarity is a democratic, member-led community organization in Newcastle upon Tyne.
-We organize tenants and families to fight evictions, housing disrepair, and food poverty through collective direct action.
+Food & Solidarity is a democratic, member-led community organisation in Newcastle upon Tyne.
+We organise tenants and families to fight evictions, housing disrepair, and food poverty through collective direct action.

 Unlike traditional food banks, we don't operate on charity.
 Members actively contribute to enhancing community well-being through food distribution and direct action on pressing local issues.
 Established in the Inner West End of Newcastle, we're expanding our impact across the city.